microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 ```

 ### Search space

+Related arguments:
+- `config`: A dictionary to specify the search space.
+- `low_cost_partial_config` (optional): A dictionary from a subset of controlled dimensions to the initial low-cost values.
+- `cat_hp_cost` (optional): A dictionary from a subset of categorical dimensions to the relative cost of each choice.

 The second step is to define a search space of the hyperparameters as a dictionary.
 In the search space, you need to specify valid values for your hyperparameters and can specify how these values are sampled (e.g., from a uniform distribution or a normal distribution).